schenkd/bms/README.md

 In search of a content-management-system that met my needs I don't want to make a compromise.
 So I decide to build my own blog-management-system that correspondent with my wishes.

 I'm using python/flask for my backend and bootstrap for my frontend layout.
-SQLAlchemy will transform your querys in every database language that you want.
+SQLAlchemy will transform your querys in every database language you want.
 I'm using Jinja2 as my python template engine.
-It's pretty cool and very easy to use it for generating dynamic content in your html files.
+It's pretty cool and very easy to use for generating dynamic content in your html files.

 ## goals